-If you like the idea of college on your schedule, college without debt, and college customized to your needs, Lumerit Scholar Unbound is the alternative you’re looking for.
+If you like the idea of college on your schedule, college without debt, and college customized to your needs, community college isn’t the alternative you’re looking for.
 What you’re looking for is Unbound.

 Starting at only $5,400 a year, Unbound is comparable to community college expenses.
-But our on-the-go pricing model allows you to earn your degree with a price tag that fits your budget.
-With affordable tuition and flexible payment plans, plus fewer outside fees, Lumerit Scholar Unbound has helped thousands of students graduate without debt.
+But our on-the-go pricing model allows you to earn your degree on your budget.
+With affordable tuition and flexible payment plans, plus fewer outside fees, 94% of Unbound students graduate without debt.

 With Unbound, you’ll work with an Academic Advisor to figure out which classes are the best for you and for your degree.
 We guarantee every credit you take will transfer before you take it.
 And with a catalog of over 36,000 courses to choose from, your options are truly unlimited.
 No more being unable to enroll in a course because it’s full or waiting another semester for that class you wanted to take.
-Additionally, all the books you need for your Lumerit courses are included in the price of the course.
-This significantly reduces the number of several-hundred-dollar textbooks required by your degree.
+Additionally, all the books you need for your Unbound courses are already included online, so there are no unexpected fees.

-With the amount of flexible, online courses for you to choose from, you can easily earn college credit on a schedule that fits your life and your plans.
-Meaning you won’t have to sacrifice precious work hours for mind-numbing classes.
+With the amount of flexible, online courses for you to choose from, you can easily earn college credit on a schedule that fits your life and your goals (meaning you won’t have to sacrifice precious work hours for mind-numbing classes).

-And you get to do all of this with a crowd of like-minded individuals you connect with for reasons beyond that random class project you both have to work on.
+And you get to do all of this with a cohort of like-minded individuals you connect with for reasons beyond that random class project you both have to work on.